"You don't have to give up the foods you love."

 Recently, Sarah was on the phone when a member asked for her name.
 “Are you the Sarah from Sarah’s Recipes?
 I’m about to make your banana muffin!” she exclaimed.
 "That’s always happening and it’s totally unexpected.
 I just wanted to help my group access my recipes and to use my home economics background to make sure even those who aren’t confident cooks can follow them.”

 “I love walking and live near the beach on the Sunshine Coast in Queensland.
-Walking on the sand enables me to work on my Fit and Feel Pillars.
+Walking on the sand enables me to work on my fitness and mindset.
 I switch off, immerse myself in the surroundings and give myself time to be me.”

 “I eat fresh, in-season ingredients that are less expensive.
 Flavour is hugely important.
 If a dish is boring, no-one wants to eat it.
 I always have good SmartPoints snacks on hand to stop me reaching for chips or chocolate.
 When planning meals, I start with protein and build around that.
 There are always staples such as turkey mince, steak, chicken breast and seafood in the freezer.”